Iron sucrose (injection)

 Iron sucrose side effects

-Get emergency medical help if you have signs of an allergic reaction: hives, itching; wheezing, difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, rash, itching; feeling light-headed; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregivers right away if you have: